The Awakening (Ahmad Jamal album)

-The Awakening is an album by American jazz pianist Ahmad Jamal featuring performances recorded in 1970 for the Impulse! label.
+The Awakening is an album by American jazz pianist Ahmad Jamal featuring trio performances with bassist Jamil Nasser and drummer Frank Gant recorded in 1970 for the Impulse! label.

-Production
+Background

 The album was recorded at Plaza Sound Studios in New York City on February 2 and 3, 1970.
-It was produced by Ed Michel, whose production credits also include jazz and blues artists such as John Lee Hooker, B.B.
+It was produced by Ed Michel, whose production credits also include blues and jazz artists such as John Lee Hooker, B.B.
 King, John Coltrane, and Alice Coltrane.

-The liner notes were written by jazz historian Leonard Feather.
+The repertoire for the album consists of two originals—the title track and "Patterns"—and a new composition by Emil Boyd and Hale Smith titled "I Love Music", along with covers of three then fairly recent modern jazz compositions, Herbie Hancock's "Dolphin Dance" (1965), Oliver Nelson's "Stolen Moments" (1961), and Antonio Carlos Jobim's "Wave" (1967), as well as the 1931 Harry Warren standard "You're My Everything".

+The liner notes are by jazz historian and producer Leonard Feather, who writes, "Jamal is one of the most pianistic of pianists.
+He plays a nine foot Steinway grand in this album, and extracts from it sounds that reflect not only the majesty of the instrument but his love for it and the perennial dedication to it that has marked his distinguished career."
+Feather also notes that on the title track, Jamal "plays one series of upward runs here that will leave most pianists gasping in disbelief—mixed, no doubt, with envy."

 Critical reception

-The AllMusic review by Scott Yanow awarded the album 4 stars stating "By 1970, pianist Ahmad Jamal's style had changed a bit since the 1950s, becoming denser and more adventurous while still retaining his musical identity...
-Intriguing performances showing that Ahmad Jamal was continuing to evolve".
+The AllMusic review by Scott Yanow awarded the album 4 stars, stating, "By 1970, pianist Ahmad Jamal's style had changed a bit since the 1950s, becoming denser and more adventurous while still retaining his musical identity. ...
+Intriguing performances showing that Ahmad Jamal was continuing to evolve."

-Writing in Pitchfork, Michael J. Agovino writes that the album "is a fine example of Jamal’s stately—and understated—elegance punctuated with doodles of whimsy".
+Writing in Pitchfork, Michael J. Agovino says that the album "is a fine example of Jamal's stately—and understated—elegance punctuated with doodles of whimsy."

+Drummer Brian Blade selected the title track of The Awakening for his 1970 playlist (the year he was born), writing in JazzTimes that "Jamal is an absolute master of space, groove, song structure, and interpretation.
+The balance of his brilliance is unparalleled, and at the fulcrum rests his total command of the instrument to execute whatever he might imagine and the sensitivity to know how that ability will best serve the journey."

+Chuck Linatti, in an article for All About Jazz, writes that "some people consider The Awakening to be Jamal's second great album [after At the Pershing: But Not for Me].
+Although Jamal habitually deconstructed well-known songs and reconstructed them in unexpected ways, he seemed to take that technique to a new level on The Awakening."

+Legacy

 Retrospectively, the album has had an influence in Hip hop music culture and production, with artists such as Nas and Common sampling tracks from the album for their work.